Is the Jungfrau Travel Pass worth it? An honest review

 The best way to show that the Jungfrau Travel Pass is worth it (or find out if it isn’t) is by looking at some example itineraries and comparing the JTP with the Half Fare Card, Swiss Travel Pass and full fare tickets.

-I haven’t included the Berner Oberland Pass here as the value of that really depends on where you’re coming from/going to before and after your time in the Jungfrau region, but I recommend you include this in your calculations to see the full picture.
+I haven’t included the Berner Oberland Pass here as the value of that completely depends on where you’re coming from/going to before and after your time in the Jungfrau region, but I recommend you include this in your calculations to see the full picture.

-I also haven’t taken into account the 10% promocode discount on any of the passes in these calculations either, so if you book a pass on Klook using the promocode FINDINGALEXXKLOOK you’ll save even more money than what I’ve shown below.
+I also haven’t taken into account the 10% promo code discount on any of the passes in these calculations either, so if you book a pass on Klook using the promo code FINDINGALEXXKLOOK you’ll save even more money than what I’ve shown below.

 Here are four example itineraries, these are based on someone staying in Interlaken but it wouldn’t be hugely different if you stayed in Grindelwald, Lauterbrunnen or any other mountain village.